playframework/play-slick/docs/manual/working/scalaGuide/main/sql/slick/PlaySlickFAQ.md

 Binding(interface play.api.db.DBApi to ProviderConstructionTarget(class play.api.db.DBApiProvider))
 ```

 It is very likely that you have [[enabled the jdbc plugin|ScalaDatabase]], and that doesn't really make sense if you are using Slick for accessing your databases.
-To fix the issue simply remove **jdbc** from your project's build `libraryDependencies`.
+To fix the issue simply remove the Play *jdbc* component from your project's build.

 Another possibility is that there is another Play module that is binding [[DBApi|api/scala/index.html#play.api.db.DBApi]] to some other concrete implementation.
 This means that you are still trying to use Play Slick together with another Play module for database access, which is likely not what you want.